gfannes/proast/app/readme.md

 ## TODO

+* Support for changing the type: File to something else

 * Split state in {Describing, Designing, Implementing} and {Waiting, WIP, Blocked, Done}
 * Remove empty folders from time to time
-* Remove '@' indications: type is now driven from the markdown documents
 * Support for filtering on type
-* Type::File for items that are not part of the document
-* Support for changing the type: File to something else
 * Name embedded items using "#<ix>" as global ix in nodes
 * Introduce the concept of physical and embedded items
 * Update all links around a copy-paste